-Signatures Act) (2) Announcement of a statement that certain procedures of the certificate authority for certificate work (including issuance, suspension, revocation, renewal and access) comply with certain requirements (listed in the certificate policy or other service contracts) Certificate Revocation List (CRL) The certificate revocation list digitally signed by the certification authority provided for relying party use.
-(Article 2.8, Chapter 1 in the Regulations on Required Information for Certification Practice Statements) List maintained by the certificate authority.
+- (1) The certificate revocation list digitally signed by the certification authority provided for relying party use.
+(Article 2.8, Chapter 1 in the Regulations on Required Information for Certification Practice Statements) - (2) List maintained by the certificate authority.
 The expiry dates of the above revoked certificates issued by the certification authority are recorded on the list.

-Chartered Professional Accountants Canada (CPA) Institution which jointly drafted The Trust Services Principles and Criteria for Security, Availability, Processing Integrity, Confidentiality and Privacy system standards with the American Institute of Certified Public Accountants (AICPA) and the management organization for WebTrust for CA and SSL Baseline Requirement & Network Security mark.
+Chartered Professional Accountants Canada (CPA)

+Institution which jointly drafted The Trust Services Principles and Criteria for Security, Availability, Processing Integrity, Confidentiality and Privacy system standards with the American Institute of Certified Public Accountants (AICPA) and the management organization for WebTrust for CA and SSL Baseline Requirement & Network Security mark.
 Canadian Institute of Chartered Accountants is abbreviated as CICA.

-Certificate Transparency (CT) Certificate transparency is an open platform for the public monitoring and auditing of all certificates on the Internet (SSL certificate is the priority objective at the current stage).
+Certificate Transparency (CT)

+Certificate transparency is an open platform for the public monitoring and auditing of all certificates on the Internet (SSL certificate is the priority objective at the current stage).
 The information given to domain owners, CA and domain subscribers on issued and existing is provided to judge if the certificate has been misissued or maliciously issued.
-In other words, the purpose is to provide a public monitoring and information disclosure environment which can be used to monitor TLS/SSL certificate systems and review certain TLS/SSL certificate transparency is mainly comprised of certificate journals, certificate monitors and certificate auditors.
+In other words, the purpose is to provide a public monitoring and information disclosure environment which can be used to monitor TLS/SSL certificate systems and review certain TLS/SSL certificates to lessen certificate-related risks.
+Certificate transparency is mainly comprised of certificate journals, certificate monitors and certificate auditors.